man90es/BDO-REST-API/README.md

 ## How to start using it
 There are two ways to use this API in your apps:
-* https://bdo-rest-api.herokuapp.com/v1 is an instance that I host.
-Be aware that if the API changes in the master branch on GitHub, this instance will reflect it immediately and your app may break.
+* https://bdo-community-api.onrender.com/v1 is the "official" instance.
+Using it doesn't require anything from you, but it may become unresponsive or its address and routes may change without notice.
 The API documentation can be viewed [here](https://gitlab.com/man90/black-desert-social-rest-api/-/tree/master/doc/api/openapi.json).
-* Host it yourself.
-Renting a VPS may cost some money, but the process is trivial.
-This approach will give you more stability and freedom.
-There are four easy steps to it:
+* If you want to have more control over the API, host the collector yourself.
+The repository is preconfigured to be deployable on Heroku, can be easily deployed with Docker or built manually for a VPS/VDS.
+To do this, follow these steps:
-	1. Build the server from the source code following [this guide](doc/buildingFromSource.md) or download a prebuilt Linux binary from [here](https://gitlab.com/man90/black-desert-social-rest-api/-/pipelines).
+	1. Build the server from the source code following [this guide](doc/buildingFromSource.md).
-	2. Set the environment variables if you want.
-The list is in a section below.
+	2. (Optional) Set the environment variables.
+The list of available variables is in the section below.
 	3. Run the binary.
 Possible flags are described in a section below.
 	4. Use the API as described in the [documentation](https://gitlab.com/man90/black-desert-social-rest-api/-/tree/master/doc/api/openapi.json).